ORACAL: A Robust and Explainable Multimodal Framework for Smart Contract Vulnerability Detection with Causal Graph Enrichment: Threats to Validity

 \subsection{External Validity}

-\begin{itemize} \item \textbf{Generalizability:} Our evaluation focuses on Solidity datasets covering DASP categories, which may not transfer to other languages or novel vulnerabilities ranging from flash loans to MEV.
+Regarding external validity, we consider the extent to which our findings can be generalized to different contexts and future scenarios: \begin{itemize} \item \textbf{Generalizability:} Our evaluation focuses on Solidity datasets covering Decentralized Application Security Project (DASP) Top 10 taxonomy, which may not transfer to other languages or novel vulnerabilities ranging from flash loans to MEV.
 We address this by evaluating across structurally diverse datasets, including two independent out-of-distribution datasets (DAppScan and LLMAV), demonstrating generalization across distinct collection and labeling methodologies.

 \item \textbf{Temporal Concept Drift:} The model is trained on static snapshots, risking performance degradation as the Solidity ecosystem evolves and new vulnerabilities emerge.
 We partially mitigate this through ORACAL's modular RAG corpus, which can be updated independently, and its causal attention mechanism designed to learn invariant semantics, improving resilience to distributional shifts. \end{itemize}